Bangladesh Jatiya Party: In 4-party alliance coalition government (2001–2006)

-Bangladesh Jatiya Party (BJP), on 7 April 2005 blasted the government and the BNP high-ups for harbouring extremist elements and establishing an alternative power centre at Hawa Bhaban.
+The party, on 7 April 2005 blasted the government and the BNP high-ups for harboring extremist elements and establishing an alternative power center at Hawa Bhaban.
 Addressing an extended meeting of its central committee in the capital, the BJP leaders also came down heavily on the government for the price hike of essential commodities and deaths in the Rapid Action Battalion (RAB) custody.
-In a resolution, the meeting expressed concern over the 'improper formation' of the four-party alliance government and non-implementation of the pledges spelled out in the election manifesto of the alliance.
+In a resolution, the meeting expressed concern over the 'improper formation' of the 4-Party Alliance government and non-implementation of the pledges spelled out in the election manifesto of the alliance.

 It said the alliance's election commitment was to separate the judiciary from the executive, give autonomy to the state-owned radio and television, hold Upazila Parishad elections, create employment and control price of essentials.
 The BJP leaders were critical of BNP, the coalition leader, for not incorporating all partners in the cabinet where only two Jamaat leaders were included from the three other components of the alliance formed before 2001 polls.
-Many BJP leaders termed Jamaat-e-Islami Bangladesh a fundamentalist force while party chairman Naziur Rahman Manjur without naming any party said the government must take action against the fundamentalist forces.
+Many BJP leaders termed Jamaat a fundamentalist force while party chairman Naziur Rahman Manjur without naming any party said the government must take action against the fundamentalist forces.
 "BNP is patronising the fundamentalist and extremist forces in the country," Manjur told the meeting expressing serious concern over the growth of religious extremism.
 He said that instead of establishing Islamic values BNP is extending help to the fundamentalist forces.